OVA SPRING 2026 REGISTRATION NOW OPEN

 The idea that we shouldn't go outside because of unfavorable weather is really something that we see more here in the United States than anywhere else.
 If you look at many European countries, you'll find that they have what we would call bad weather more than they have clear skies.
 If they waited for only the nice days to go outside, they would rarely get out.
 It is natural and beneficial to be out in the rain, snow, cold and hot days...
 As they say, "there's no such thing as bad weather.. only bad clothing/gear choices".
 See the "What to Wear" section for our recommendations.

-However, there are times when the risks outweigh the benefits of being outside such as during lightning storms, severe cold, ice storms, severe wind, etc. and during these times, we will meet at an alternative location.
+However, there are times when the risks outweigh the benefits of being outside such as during lightning storms, severe cold, ice storms, severe wind, etc. and during these times, we may reschedule, adjust the hours of our meeting, or meet at an alternative location.
+More details on specific inclement weather protocols are provided in the parent handbook.

 Nature school provides a holistic approach with a focus on child-led learning in a relaxed, explorative and cooperative environment.
 The physical, mental, and emotional benefits of schooling outside are countless.
 This way of learning fosters and promotes creativity, critical thinking, problem solving, encourages risk and self assessment, independence, reduced stress, social bonding and a deep connection to our beloved planet.